-Raymond Glendening is the founder and CEO of Scarlet Oak Strategies, which specializes in designing and managing Public Affairs and Grassroots campaigns for national trade associations and issue advocacy organizations.
-Clients from across the issue spectrum, including agriculture, energy, financial services, health care, sustainability, technology and transportation, have turned to Scarlet Oak for campaigns to advance their federal, state and local policy objectives.
+Raymond Glendening is the founder and CEO of Scarlet Oak Strategies, which specializes in designing and managing national public affairs campaigns for global corporate clients, national trade associations and issue advocacy organizations.
+Clients from across the issue spectrum, including agriculture, energy, financial services, health care, sustainability, technology and transportation, have turned to Scarlet Oak for campaigns to advance their federal, state, local and market objectives.

 Before founding Scarlet Oak Strategies, Glendening served as Senior Vice President at Direct Impact, the grassroots arm of the worldwide communications firm Burson-Marsteller.
 Glendening managed national reputational and issue advocacy campaigns for global corporate and issue-based clients.
 Before this, Glendening spent 3 years as an Executive at McBee Strategic, leading public affairs and public relations campaigns for clients in the biotechnology, renewable energy and aviation sectors.